hsbadr/HiClimR/README.md

 #### 2015-03-20: version 1.2.0

 * Multi-variate clustering (MVC): the input matrix `x` can now be a list of matrices (one matrix for each variable).
 Data preprocessing is specified by lists of `meanThresh`, `varThresh`, `detrend`, and `standardize` with the same length of `x`.
 Each variable is separately preprocessed to allow for all possible options.
 Check the update user manual for more details!
-* Preliminary big data support: function `fastCor` can now split the data matrix into `nSplit` splits with a logical parameter `upperTri` to compute the upper-triangular matrix only, which includes all required info since the correlation/dissimilarity matrix is symmetric.
+* Preliminary big data support: function `fastCor` can now split the data matrix into `nSplit` splits with a logical parameter `upperTri` to only compute the upper-triangular part of the correlation matrix, which includes all required information since the correlation/dissimilarity matrix is symmetric.
 This almost doubles the use of existing memory for big date.
 * Fix "integer overflow" for big/large data.
 * Added `verbose` parameter for all functions and a logical parameter `dendrogram` for plotting dendrogram.
 * Backword compatibility with previous versions.